Modern Claims Magazine, Issue 23, January 2017

 So too must solicitors.
 We have long been banned from making unsolicited texts and calls, but clearly there are some who are either negligent or willfully failing to carry out due diligence to ensure that a claim is genuine and that the lead comes from a legitimate and reputable source.
 The SRA, professional and representative bodies and individual firms and solicitors must all play their role, reporting those who introduce bad leads or punishing those who recklessly pursue suspect leads.
 It is long overdue, but it really is time to protect consumers and their data from this insidious practice.

-Simon Stanfield, is MASS Chair and a Partner at Simpson Millar
+Simon Stanfield, author of “Consumers deserve to be protected from cold calling” is MASS Chair and a Partner at Simpson Millar